collective/pas.plugins.oidc/README.md

 The plugin has 2 ways of working with sessions:

-- Use the Zope Session Management: if the `Use Zope session data manager` option in the plugin configuration is enabled, the plugin will use the sessioning configuration configured in Zope.
+- Use the Zope Session Management: if the `Use Zope session data manager` option in the plugin configuration is enabled, the plugin will use the session configuration configured in Zope.
 To do so we advise using [Products.mcdutils](https://pypi.org/project/Products.mcdutils/) to save the session data in a memcached based storage.
-Otherwise Zope will try to use ZODB based sessioning which has shown several problems in the past.
+Otherwise, Zope will try to use a ZODB-based session which has shown several problems in the past.

 - Use the cookie-based session management: if the `Use Zope session data manager` option in the plugin